 In a hurry?
 Here’s our snapshot

-A VPN secures your connection to the internet by encrypting your data and protecting it from potential thieves.
+A VPN secures your connection to the internet by encrypting all your data and protecting it from potential thieves.
 As well as this it can be used to hide your location which opens up a number of opportunities.
-These include enjoying streaming services like Netflix or Disney+, from a different country or even finding cheaper prices on travel.
+These include enjoying streaming services like Netflix, Amazon Prime Video or Disney+, from a different country or even finding cheaper prices on travel.
 Often a price will be adjusted depending on your IP, so it can be a great way to save money.

 Best VPN for traveling